finanalyst/collection/README.md

 *  **destination** directory where the output files are rendered

-*  **plugins** is a string with the location of the plugins directory, either relative to root of the mode directory, or an absolute path.
-It is possible for the plugins directory to contain unused plugins.
-See [Plugin management](Plugin management.md)

 *  **report-path** is the path to which `report` plugins should output their reports.

+*  **plugin-format** defines the format the plugins relate to.
+Each Mode is specified to produce output in a specific format, and the plugins, which include templates, are related to the format.
+Published plugins are stored for a particular format.

-*  **plugins-required** points to a hash whose keys are milestone names where plugins can be applied
+*  **plugins-required** points to a hash whose keys are milestone names where plugin callables can be applied

 	*  **setup** a list of plugin names, see [Plugin management](Plugin management.md), for pre-processing cache contents